JoshC96/laravel-test/approach.md

 - Create controllers inside an API directory in /app/controllers that extend `Controller.php`.
 Consider `#[Route('lead')]` syntax.
     `php artisan make:controller LeadController --model=Lead --resource --requests`
-     - Key point: "Your Controller should have minimal logic"
+     - Key point: "Your Controller should have minimal logic" // can simplify LeadController index()
-     - Key point: "You should use a Repository to interact with the database"
+     - Key point: "You should use a Repository to interact with the database" // not done
-     - Key point: "API requests should be validated"
+     - Key point: "API requests should be validated"  // done
-- Update the routes/api.php file with the new endpoints for GET, PUT, POST, DELETE.
+- Update the routes/api.php file // done using Route::group
-- Send back dummy data for now.
+- Send back dummy data for now. // skipped this and jumped into queries
-- Set the API version to 1.0
+- Set the API version to 1.0 // done

-In-development note: `return new LeadCollection(Lead::paginate());` doesn't return paginated data, would like to find out why.
+In-development note: `return new LeadCollection(Lead::paginate());` doesn't return pages data but still has meta data, would like to find out why.

 5.

-Create a validator for each endpoint's expected request params.
+Create a validator for each endpoint's expected request params. // done using UpdateLeadRequest and StoreLeadRequest classes

 6.

-Update endpoints to include helpers to meet the following:
+Update endpoints to include queries/helpers to meet the following:

 **CREATE endpoint**:
     - This endpoint should accept the following data (parenthesis includes expected validation criteria):